 The COVID-19 pandemic had an adverse impact on our operations, particularly as a result of preventive and precautionary measures that we, other businesses and governments took as a result of the pandemic.
 Governmental mandates related to COVID-19 impacted the availability and cost of materials, which disrupted or delayed our receipt of components and supplies from the third parties we rely on to, among other things, manufacture our BioXp systems, BioXp kits and benchtop reagents or source and timely receive parts and components from third parties.
 Moreover, the COVID-19 pandemic had a significant impact on our ability to retain employees and forced us to fill positions more frequently than we have had to do so in the past.
 We cannot assure you that in the future we will be able to fill these positions quickly.
 To the extent that any governmental authority imposes additional regulatory requirements or changes existing laws, regulations and policies that apply to our business and operations, such as additional workplace safety measures, our product development plans may be delayed, and we may incur further costs in bringing our business and operations into compliance with changing or new laws, regulations and policies.
-Recently, President Biden announced that the administration intends to end the COVID-19 national and public health emergencies on May 11, 2023.
+On May 11, 2023, President Biden's administration ended the COVID-19 national and public health emergencies.
 The full impact of the termination of the public health emergencies on FDA and other regulatory policies and operations is unclear.